-The pressing need to improve the quality of college personnel training in Southwest China, especially for students majoring in Chinese language and literature, has become increasingly clear.
-Employment department interviews at various undergraduate colleges reveal alarming statistics: over the past three years, the employment rate for graduates in this field was below 10% within the first three months post-graduation, rising to only about 43% by the nine-month mark and reaching around 60% by the end of the graduation year (Liu, 2018).
-Many graduates primarily target civil servant and teaching positions; however, the admission rates for these roles are discouragingly low, averaging less than 10%.
-This low acceptance rate adversely affects overall employment rates, while the challenges associated with postgraduate entrance examinations, which boast an acceptance rate of only around 18%, further complicate matters.
-In response to these difficulties, many students opt for delayed employment to prepare for multiple examinations, leading to a noticeable number of graduates remaining unemployed by the end of the graduation year.
-This phenomenon highlights the issue of slow employment and severely impacts graduates' job prospects.
+The need for improving the quality of college personnel training has become increasingly evident in Southwest China, particularly for students majoring in Chinese language and literature.
+Interviews conducted with employment departments at various undergraduate colleges reveal alarming statistics: over the past three years, the employment rate for graduates in this field was below 10% within the first three months post-graduation, rising to only about 43% by the nine-month mark, and reaching around 60% by the end of the graduation year (Liu, 2018).
+Many graduates primarily aim for civil servant and teaching positions; however, the admission rates for these roles are discouragingly low, averaging less than 10%.
+Consequently, this low acceptance rate significantly affects overall employment rates.
+The situation is exacerbated by the challenges associated with postgraduate entrance examinations, which boast an acceptance rate of only around 18%.
+Faced with these difficulties, numerous students opt for delayed employment, choosing instead to prepare for multiple examinations.
+This leads to a noticeable number of graduates remaining unemployed by the end of the graduation year, a phenomenon that highlights the issue of slow employment and severely impacts their job prospects.